 Amines - Notes, Topics, Formula, Books, FAQs

-Edited By Team Careers360 | Updated on May 06, 2022 11:50 AM IST
+Edited By Team Careers360 | Updated on Nov 28, 2024 04:12 PM IST

 In this chapter, you will study the structures of different types of amines, their preparation, physical properties, chemical reactions, etc. In real life, we see compounds of amines in bulk form but we hardly become inquisitive in their formation and chemical properties.
 This chapter explains all those questions.
-Thus in the real world, amines are largely used for many applications as follows:

-There are various other applications as well for amines which you must read carefully.
 This article will give you all the information regarding the amines chapter.
 This will help you to make your strategies in your preparation and it will also guide you in how to prepare for this chapter and the best-prescribed books.

 Important Topics - Organic compounds Containing Nitrogen

-• Classification of Amines
+Classification Of Amines

 JEE Main Highest Scoring Chapters & Topics